 This edition of NYWIFT Talks is free for all to attend.

-In this week’s NYWIFT Talks, join VP of Publicity and Promotion of IFC Films Laura Sok to discuss publicity in the age of the “new normal” of Virtual Theatrical Releases for IFC Films.
+In this week’s NYWIFT Talks, join VP of Publicity and Promotion of IFC Films Laura Sok to discuss publicity in the age of the “new normal” of VOD platforms and drive-in’s.
+IFC Films.

 This conversation will be moderated by NYWIFT Board Member Rachel Watanabe-Batton.